Data Types in C Language

 C Data type Modifiers:

-In the C language, there are 4 datatype modifiers, that are used along with the basic data types to categorize them further.
+There are 4 datatype modifiers in C programming that are used along with the basic data types to categorize them further.

-For example, if you say, there is a playground, it can be a park, a playground or a stadium, but if you be more specific and say, there is a Cricket ground or a Football stadium, that would make it even more precise.
+For example, if you say, there is a playground, it can be a park, a playground, or a stadium, but if you say, there is a Cricket ground or a Football stadium, that would make it even more precise.

 Similarly, there are modifiers in the C language, to make the primary data types more specific.